michaelmendoza/deep-ssfp/README.md

   <img src="assets/SyntheticBanding-diagram.png" width="600">
 </p>

-We present a deep learning method for synthesizing additional phase-cycled images from a set of at least two phase-cycled images that can be used with existing band reduction techniques to reduce scan time.
+We present a deep learning method for synthesizing additional phase-cycled images from a subset of images that can be used with existing band reduction techniques to reduce scan time.
+Additionally, this method can be used for quantitative parameter biomarker estimation to reduce the number of images required in T1/T2 map estimation techiqiues such as PLANET.

 <p align="center">
   <img src="assets/SyntheticBanding-results.png" width="600">
 </p>

+Examples of synthetically genearted images are demonstated above where 2 phase cycled images (0 &deg;, 180 &deg;) are used to generate 2 other phase cycled images (90 &deg;, 270 &deg;).
+These results show that the technique is capable of generating accurate synthetic phase cycled images.

 <p align="center">
   <img src="assets/SyntheticBanding-diagram2.png" width="600">